pizzawizard32/VirtualDice/README.md

 # VirtualDice
-A simple program for rolling dices on Windows 2000 and higher
+A simple program for rolling dices that uses a similiar layout to neofetch.

+## Supported OSes
+- Windows NT (2000 and higher)

+**Future support for:**
+- Linux
+- Haiku
+- FreeBSD
+- more

+## Credits
+color-console (color.hpp): aafulei